raulgonzalezcz/Vagrant_With_Chef/README.md

 # Vagrant With Chef
-Basic usage of Vagrant and Chef to automate the construction of a web server using a virtual machine
+Basic usage of Vagrant and Chef to automate the construction of a web server using a virtual machine.

 ## Usage
 Using Vagrant, build the virtual machine according to the content of Vagrantfile.
 Before starting, check you have installed Vagrant and VirtualBox (latest version for both).